 \subsection{Zero-shot Prompting}

-For zero-shot classification, we define two prompts $p_0$ and $p_1$ representing the non-abusive and abusive classes, respectively, for example: \emph{``This audio contains hate speech''} and \emph{``This audio does not contain hate speech''}.
-We compute normalised text embeddings:
+For zero-shot classification, two prompts $p_0$ and $p_1$ are defined, representing the non-abusive and abusive classes, respectively, for example: \emph{``This audio contains hate speech''} and \emph{``This audio does not contain hate speech''}.
+Normalised text embeddings are then computed:

 and predict the label using prompt similarity: